 The base entry fee for Division 1 and the Collins Division is $175; for Divisions 2–4, $150.

 Players not staying at the host hotel for the duration of the event must also pay a commuter/facility fee of $20 per day ($100 maximum).
-The commuter fee does not apply to those local to the Las Vegas area).
+The commuter fee does not apply to those local to the Buffalo area.
 Verification of status as a hotel guest will be performed at registration/check-in and throughout the event.
 Players staying at the host hotel for only part of the event must pay the full commuter fee, and may then apply for a refund of $20 per day stayed at the host hotel (to a maximum of $100) after the conclusion of the event, by providing the Championship Committee with hotel confirmation number and dates of stay.

 Fees payable are computed based on when (Central Time) funds are received in full.
 If you are not paying right away online at the moment when you register, please be sure to allow enough time for your mailed payment to reach us.